bablokb/circuitpython-esp32at/doc/dev_guide.md

     that not even ERROR is returned).
 Default: `1`.
   - `reset`: see section below.
   - `hard_reset`: see section below.
-  - `reset_pin`: GPIO (`microcontroller.Pin`) connected to
+  - `reset_pin`: GPIO (`microcontroller.Pin` or `DigitalInOut`) connected to
-    RESET of the ESP32Cx.
+    RESET/EN of the ESP32xx.
-  - `persist_settings`: If `True` (default), settings are saved to non-volatile storage of the ESP32Cx.
+  - `persist_settings`: If `True` (default), settings are saved to non-volatile storage of the ESP32xx.
 See the AT User's Guide for a list of relevant settings.
 See also the discussion below.
   - `reconn_interval`: Value of the (automatic) reconnection interval.
 A value of zero disables automatic reconnection.